Nambu-Goldstone modes in a lattice Nambu-Jona-Lasinio model with multi flavor symmetries: Main results

 As mentioned in the introduction, our main purpose of the present paper is to prove the existence of Nambu--Goldstone mode.
 Since the existence of the long-range order implies the existence of a non-vanishing spontaneous magnetization in the infinite-volume limit \cite{KT}, the corresponding infinite-volume ground state shows a symmetry breaking.
 Let $\omega_0(A)$ be the symmetry breaking infinite-volume ground state which is defined by

 in the sense of the weak$^\ast$ convergence.
-Then we obtain \begin{theorem} Suppose that the spatial dimension $\nu \ge 5$ and $|\kappa|/g \le \alpha_0$, where $\alpha_0$ is given in Theorem~\ref{th.gs}.
+Then, as is well known, a Hilbert space is generated from the state $\omega_0(\cdot)$ by the Gelfand--Naimark--Segal (GNS) representation~\cite{BRI, BR}, and we can construct an excited state in the Hilbert space with an arbitrary small energy gap (see Section~\ref{sect.NG} for a more precise statement).
+Namely, we will prove \begin{theorem} Suppose that the spatial dimension $\nu \ge 5$ and $\vert\kappa\vert/g \le \alpha_0$, where $\alpha_0$ is given in Theorem~\ref{th.gs}.
 Then, there exists a gapless excitation above the infinite-volume ground state $\omega_0(\cdots)$.
 Namely, there appears a Nambu--Goldstone mode associated with the SU(3) symmetry breaking above the infinite-volume ground state. \end{theorem} In addition, Theorem~\ref{th.NG} is also true for the SU(2) model in the spatial dimension $\nu \ge 3$ by the same argument.

 Up to now we have been concerned with demonstrating the existence of the phase transition and Nambu--Goldstone modes.
 Finally, we study how many gapless modes emerge associated with the breakdown of the SU(3) symmetry.
 It should be noted that, in general, the number of gapless states, $N_\mathrm{NG}$, is not necessarily equal to the number of broken generators, $N_\mathrm{BS}$.
 In particular, by the spin-wave theory, the Heisenberg ferromagnet has only one gapless mode (magnon) while two spin rotation symmetries are broken, i.e., $N_\mathrm{BS}=2$ and $N_\mathrm{NG}=1$.
 We refer to~\cite{Hidaka, WM} for further details.